megavolts/unbound-docker/README.md

 > secrets configuration is unencrypted per default.
 You are responsible to harden this yourself and should do so!

 # Notes

+### Use local root.hints file
+I modified the Matthew Vance unbound container to use local root.hints file, and schedule a cron job to update weekly the root.hints file.

+* Add wget and cron to packages to install
+* Used wget to download the latest root.hints file.
+* Used cron to schedule a job to update the local root.hints file weekly.
+* Added root-hints option to the default unbound.conf file.

 ## Recursive config